TobiasZawada/cexp/README.md

 ## An example from [emacs.stackexchange.com](https://emacs.stackexchange.com/questions/30432/how-can-i-select-only-the-content-of-a-media-in-css-with-regexp-in-emacs) matching the content of `@media` in css files

+Assme you want to highlight the content in parenteses and curly brackets behind @media entries of css files.
+There you need to find `@media` followed by two balanced expressions.

     /*... css above*/
     /*tablet*/
     @media (max-width: 800px){